Comparing Your Award Letters – Summer Hub

 Colleges will send you an award letter through traditional mail, email you with a notification to view your award online, or both!

-• Mail: Check your mailbox regularly.
-If you receive a financial aid award letter through the mail, pay attention to how the college wants you to notify them of your acceptance.
-They may direct you to go online, or they may include an envelope to send a signed form back.
+Mail: Check your mailbox regularly.
+If you receive a financial aid award letter through the mail, pay attention to how the college wants you to reply.
+They may direct you to go online, or they may include an envelope to send a signed acceptance form back.

 We recommend checking the financial aid section of your student portal regularly throughout the semester.
 This will help you stay up-to-date on new scholarship opportunities, announcements and upcoming deadlines.